DAYLIGHT SAVING TIME ENDS

 Daylight Saving Time ends on the first Sunday in November at 2:00 AM.

-The practice of Daylight saving time (DST) (also known as summer time) advances clocks during summer months.
+The practice of Daylight saving time (DST) (also known as summer time) advances clocks during the summer months.
 It causes us to lose an hour for one day.
 However, the practice allows people to get up earlier in the morning and experience more daylight in the evening.
 Typically, users of DST adjust clocks forward one hour near the start of spring.
 Then, they change them back again in the autumn.

 The system has received both advocacy and criticism.
 Setting clocks forward benefits retail business, sports, and other activities exploiting sunlight after working hours.
 However, the practice causes problems for evening entertainment and other activities tied to the sun or darkness.
 For example, farming and fireworks shows are both affected.

 Although some early proponents of DST aimed to reduce evening use of incandescent lighting (formerly a primary use of electricity, modern heating and cooling), usage patterns differ greatly.
 Additionally, research about how DST currently affects energy use is limited or contradictory.